 Therefore, in the midst of this crisis, fitness studios have a tremendous opportunity to work together with the greater health club industry to help the public—and other businesses—cope with this unprecedented disruption.
-While members cannot physically go into the studio, it is still important to support them on a physical level, as sedentary behavior and low levels of physical activity can have negative effects on the health, well-being and quality of life of individuals.
+While many members cannot physically go into the studio, it is still important to support them on a physical level, as sedentary behavior and low levels of physical activity can have negative effects on the health, well-being and quality of life of individuals.

 Thankfully, in a world increasingly influenced by technology, fitness studios and franchises can leverage alternative roads to support the community while building revenue outside their traditional memberships and classes.